adnanaiportfolio-jpg/-text-annotation-portfolio/intent-classification/labeling-guidelines.md

 # Intent Classification Labeling Guidelines

+## 📌 Purpose

-This document defines the intent categories used in this project for text annotation.
+This document defines the rules followed while labeling intents in the dataset.

+The goal is to ensure consistency, clarity, and reproducibility of annotation.

 ---

-## 1. Information_Request
+## 🏷 Intent Labels Definition

+### 1️⃣ Information Request

+Definition:
-Text where the user is asking for information, clarification, or details.
+Text where the user asks for information or clarification.

 Examples:
-- What is the price of this product?
+- "What is your refund policy?"
-- Can you tell me your working hours?
+- "Can you tell me the store timings?"

-- How does this service work?
+Indicators:
+- Questions seeking details
+- Requests for explanations or instructions

 ---

-## 2. Complaint
+### 2️⃣ Complaint

+Definition:
-Text expressing dissatisfaction, frustration, or negative experience with a product or service.
+Text expressing dissatisfaction or problems with a product or service.

 Examples:
-- I am not happy with the service.
-- My order arrived damaged.
+- "My order has not arrived yet."
+- "The app keeps crashing every time I open it."

+Indicators:
+- Expressions of dissatisfaction
+- Problem reporting
-- This is the worst experience I’ve had.
+- Negative experience description

 ---

-## 3. Feedback
+### 3️⃣ Feedback

+Definition:
-Text where the user is giving suggestions, opinions, or general feedback (positive or neutral).
+Text giving opinions, suggestions, or evaluations.

 Examples:
-- The app interface is very user-friendly.
+- "The new interface looks great."
-- You should improve the delivery time.
-- Overall, it was a good experience.
+- "It would be better if the app allowed dark mode."

+Indicators:
+- Suggestions
+- Comments on experience
+- Recommendations

 ---

-## 4. Purchase_Intent
+### 4️⃣ Purchase Intent

+Definition:
-Text showing clear intention to buy, subscribe, or place an order.
+Text expressing intent to buy or inquire about purchasing.

 Examples:
-- I want to buy this product.
+- "I want to buy this laptop."
-- How can I subscribe to this plan?
+- "Do you have this product in stock?"

+Indicators:
-- I would like to place an order.
+- Action-oriented intent to purchase
+- Product inquiry or order intent

 ---

-## 5. Threat
+### 5️⃣ Threat

-Text containing warning, aggressive tone, or legal/serious escalation.
+Definition:
+Text that contains threatening or harmful intent toward someone or something.

 Examples:
-- I will take legal action.
-- I will report this issue.
+- "I will make sure you regret this!"
+- "If this continues, there will be consequences."

+Indicators:
+- Threatening language
-- Fix this immediately or face consequences.
+- Harm or intimidation

 ---

-## 6. Greeting
+### 6️⃣ Greeting

-Text used for greetings, polite openings, or basic conversation starters.
+Definition:
+Text that serves to greet or welcome.

 Examples:
-- Hello
-- Good morning
+- "Hello!"
+- "Good morning, team."

+Indicators:
-- Hi there
+- Salutations
+- Polite opening phrases

 ---

-## 7. Spam
+### 7️⃣ Spam

+Definition:
-Promotional, irrelevant, suspicious, or repetitive marketing content.
+Unsolicited, irrelevant, or promotional messages.

 Examples:
-- Buy now and earn money fast!
+- "Buy cheap watches now at xyz.com!"
-- Click this link to win a prize.
+- "Click this link to win a free phone!"

-- Limited time offer, act now!
+Indicators:
+- Advertising links
+- Repeated promotions
+- Irrelevant or unwanted content

 ---

-## Confidence Score
-All annotations include a confidence score above 0.70 based on clarity of intent and context.
+## ⚖ Handling Ambiguous Cases

+- If a sentence could belong to multiple intents, label according to dominant intent.
+- If unsure, add explanation in COMMENT field.
+- Avoid labeling harmful content as Greeting or Feedback.

 ---

+## 🎯 Confidence Score Rules

+0.90 – 1.00 → Clear intent
+0.80 – 0.89 → Slight ambiguity
+Below 0.80 → Strong ambiguity (avoid if possible)

+---

-## Annotation Rule
+## 📌 Annotation Principles Followed

-Each text must be assigned only one primary intent label based on dominant user intention.
+- One primary intent per text entry
+- Focus on overall purpose of the text
+- Maintain consistency across annotators
+- Add comments for complex or multi-intent cases

+---

+These guidelines were used to maintain structured and reliable intent annotation for NLP and AI applications.